plone/training/deployment/opsworks/running.rst

 When that is set, the deploy will wait that amount of time between each ZEO client restart for a given Instance.

-If you use Travis CI to provide automatic testing of your buildout/application, you can configure Travis to automatically lanuch an
-Opsworks deploy for a specific Stack and Application on successful builds (see https://docs.travis-ci.com/user/deployment/opsworks/).
+If you use :term:`Travis CI` to provide automatic testing of your buildout/application, you can configure Travis to automatically lanuch an Opsworks deploy for a specific Stack and Application on successful builds (see https://docs.travis-ci.com/user/deployment/opsworks/).